 Irritable bowel syndrome is characterized by pain in the abdomen and changes to a person’s bowel movement.
 The pain is usually described as cramping, and some patients find relief after a bowel movement.
 The frequency and appearance of your bowel movements may also change.
 Patients often experience constipation and diarrhea as well as bloating.
 Some notice whitish mucus in their stool.
 Irritable bowel syndrome is more common in women, and they often notice a peak in symptoms during their menstrual periods.
 In more severe cases, IBS can cause intestinal damage.

 How Is Irritable Bowel Syndrome Treated?

-Irritable Bowel Syndrome is treated with a combination of diet, medicines, and supplements including probiotics to manage the symptoms.
+Irritable Bowel Syndrome is treated by professionals at Gastroenterology of Westchester with a combination of diet, medicines, and supplements including probiotics to help manage the symptoms.
 The doctors at Gastroenterology of Westchester work closely with their patients to customize care to address the specific needs of each patient and provide regular checkups to ensure that the treatment plan is working, adjusting as necessary.
 The doctors may prescribe medicines including laxatives to address constipation, loperamide to reduce diarrhea, antispasmodics to control abdominal muscle spasm, or antibiotics to reduce bloating.
 They may also suggest dietary changes to remove foods that trigger symptoms from your diet.
 Some patients find relief with probiotics to manage the bacteria in the gut.